Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Results and Discussion

 \section{Results and Discussion}

 In the present section, we discuss the results obtained from this study.
 It is important to note that we obtain all the results at $\mu_{Q} = 0$ and $\mu_{S} =0 $.
 So the chemical potential of the system is only due to $\mu_{B}$.
 We explore the effect of the magnetic field on thermodynamic observables at both zero and finite baryon chemical potential values.
-This study includes all hadrons and resonances of spin-0, spin-1/2, and spin-1 up to a mass cut-off of 2.25 GeV according to particle data group \cite{PDG2016}.
+This study includes all hadrons and resonances of spin-0, spin-1/2, and spin-1 up to a mass cutoff of 2.25 GeV according to Particle Data Group \cite{PDG2016}.
+For any nonzero magnetic field, the spin-3/2 resonances give a negative contribution to the pressure, indicating an instability in the theory.
+This instability suggests that Eq.~(\ref{eq10}) which describes the dispersion relation in the HRG model is not applicable for spin-3/2 resonances.
+This is discussed in detail in Ref.~\cite{Endrodi:2013cs}.
+For the above-mentioned reason, we do not consider resonances with spin-3/2 or higher in the present model.
 One can obtain the van der Waals parameters by fitting the thermodynamic quantities, such as energy density, pressure, etc., in the VDWHRG model to the available lattice QCD data at zero magnetic fields \cite{Sarkar:2018mbk}.
 In principle, the van der Waals parameters should change in the presence of the magnetic field as well as the baryochemical potential.
-However, changing $a$ and $b$ parameters as a function of $eB$ as well as $\mu_{B}$ is non-trivial.
+However, changing $a$ and $b$ parameters as a function of $eB$ as well as $\mu_{B}$ is nontrivial.
 We have neglected such dependencies in the current study.
-We calculate the thermodynamic quantities such as pressure, energy density, entropy density, specific heat, and squared speed of sound using their corresponding formulas as given in section \ref{formulation} at zero and finite magnetic fields in the ideal HRG and VDWHRG models.
+We calculate the thermodynamic quantities such as pressure, energy density, entropy density, specific heat, and squared speed of sound using their corresponding formulas as given in Sec.\ref{formulation} at zero and finite magnetic fields in the ideal HRG and VDWHRG models.